Temporary Total (TT)

 - the employee’s physician has made a written statement that the employee can return to the former position of employment;

 - employment within the employee’s physical capabilities is made available; or

 - the employee reaches maximum medical improvement.

 Our rate chart lists the maximum and minimum rates for temporary total awards from 1987 to the present.
-See our case index for summaries of temporary total decisions by Ohio courts, with links to the cases.

 For more information about temporary total compensation, see Learn About: Temporary Total Compensation.